Fictional-CJ/Shardmists/README.md

 Mist Avatars, on the other hand, are extremely limited.
 They cannot be harmed, can only harm if not being Blocked, and cannot destroy or place blocks without a charge of investiture. (see later section) The benefit of a Mist Avatar, as opposed to a Normal Avatar, is that you can turn back at any time no matter whether you are being blocked or not.

 ## Intent Orientation
 A player’s actions will over time orient them to intents.
-These Intents do not cancel each other out directly, however doing something that would gain Preservation will most likely lose Ruin and vice versa as they are more or less opposites.
+These Intents do not cancel each other out directly in most circumstances, however doing something that would gain Preservation will most likely lose Ruin and vice versa as they are more or less opposites.
 The stronger an Intent is, the closer your connection to the Shard associated with it, to the point where if the Shard has no vessel you can pick it up.
 This connection can also have benefits if you are friends with the shard, as they can interact more with you.
 Each intent also has an associated colour, however the bearer of the shard can change this with enough investiture.
 If you pick up multiple shards then the colour is an average between them.
 Intents: